 Welcome to Linwood Teaching School Alliance

-In light of the current Covid-19 virus and Government guidelines all training and events held by Linwood Teaching School Alliance are cancelled until May half term.
+In light of the current Covid-19 virus and Government guidelines, all training and events held by Linwood Teaching School Alliance are cancelled until after the Summer holidays 2020.
 We hope to rearrange these events as soon as we can, and will be in touch.
 Stay safe everyone.